ryancoffee/tmox42619/README.md

 Reply with the updated quantization vector.
 Refresh plotted histograms based on new quant vecs.

+Add to the plan, for current mode, use old data to start projecting onto eigen-functions from FEX-like thresholded signals.
+Focus on the high intensity runs at the end of the beamtime.
+Also start to do a fully connected feed forward estimator for the peak centroids trained on the eigen coeffecients, versus training on the raw FEX snippets.

+Also, see if the compensation of the ADCs is really an issue or if that is truly only extraneous if we train the eigen functions appropriately.

 #Running on S3DF
 ## parallel execution
 If using the batchqueue with the ```slurmscript.bash```